 Recent works in the area have proposed the use of common libraries to both locate malicious packages in piggybacked malware~\cite{li2017automatically} and to create white-lists of Android libraries used in goodware~\cite{li2016investigation}.
-In these two approaches, they leverage on the library name to build a package dependency graph and measure the similarity between package names.
-The afore discussed work~\cite{li2017understanding} also uses package name matching to infer the ground truth.
-However, in our work, we choose not to rely on the package names as these can be easily obfuscated.
+In these two approaches, they leverage the library name to build a package dependency graph and measure the similarity between package names. \cite{li2017understanding} also uses package name matching to infer the ground truth.
+In our work we choose not to rely on the package names as these can be easily obfuscated.
 Instead, we look at the CFG of different code units (methods).
-One major advantage of focusing on the internal structures of code (rather than on the package and method names) is that it provides an improved resistance against obfuscation.
-Note that program dependency graphs are resilient to layout obfuscation and forms of code mangling.
+One major advantage of focusing on the internal structures of code is that it provides an improved resistance against obfuscation.

+A recent paper by Wang et al. analyzes a 2017 snapshot of the apps available on 16 Chinese Android markets~\cite{wang2018beyond}.
+They show that malware is relatively commonplace on these platforms, and that repackaging is less common by what we observed in our longitudinal measurement in this paper.
 Finally, other more recent works have analyzed the evolution of Android by looking at permission requests~\cite{calciati2017apps}.
 Similar to the case of package names, the granularity obtained from permissions is not as precise as API-annotated CFG.